franck-paul/notifyMe/README.md

 ![Plugin settings](http://open-time.net/public/screenshots/2015/notify-me-prefs.jpg)

 By default new comments are checked every 30 seconds and entries' modifications every 60 seconds.
-Note that spam comments/trackbacks do not fire any notification.
+Note that spam comments/trackbacks do not fire any notification, neither your own comments or trackbacks.
 Theses intervals may be changed in "My preferences", tab "My options".

+Each kind of notification may be disabled or enabled regardless the plugin is enabled or not.

 ## API